OSUBHR/home/README.md

 ## Support

-For issues or questions about this website, please contact the BHR team at osubhr@osu.edu.
+For issues or questions about this website, please contact the BHR team at harmreductionbuckeyes@gmail.com.

 ---

 **Buckeyes for Harm Reduction** - Grassroots student organization at Ohio State University dedicated to supporting those affected by addiction and advocating for harm reduction.